blurrycontour/zuul-gerrit/doc/source/reference/developer/specs/scale-out-scheduler.rst

 The same problem holds true when updating the scheduler.
 Currently there is no possibility to upgrade the scheduler without downtime.
-While the pipeline state can be saved and re-enqueued this still looses all in-flight jobs.
+While the pipeline state can be saved and re-enqueued this still loses all in-flight jobs.
 Further on a larger deployment the startup of the scheduler easily can be in the multi minute range.
 Having the ability to do zero downtime upgrades can make updates much more easier.